mdc-suite/mdc.github.io/_miscellaneous/01-yoctofpga.md

 author: Raffaele Meloni
 toc: true
 ---
-This tutorial is a step-by-step guide to create a custom Yocto-linux distribution for the **Xilinx UltraScale+ ZCU102**.
-The tutorial has been tested ONLY on the ZCU102, but it should be working for the other Xilinx heterogeneous boards, with CPU and FPGA.
+This tutorial is a step-by-step guide which shows how to create a custom Yocto-linux distribution for the <a href="https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html" target="_blank">**Xilinx UltraScale+ ZCU102**</a>.
+The passages have been tested ONLY on the ZCU102, but they should be working also for other Xilinx heterogeneous boards, with CPU and FPGA.

-The result of this tutorial can be downloaded here: <a href="downloads/linux-yocto-zcu102_rel-v2021.1.tar.gz" class="btn btn--info" style="display: inline-block;">Download Yocto ZCU102</a>
+A basic bootable image can be downloaded here: <a href="downloads/linux-yocto-zcu102_rel-v2021.1.tar.gz" class="btn btn--info" style="display: inline-block;">Download Yocto ZCU102</a>

-**Last update the 16/03/2022** - Tutorial created by R. Meloni the 13/01/2022
+**Last update the 11/05/2022** - Tutorial created by R. Meloni the 13/01/2022

 ## Contact us
-If you encounter errors not present in the **[Troubleshooting](#troubleshooting)** section of this page, please open an <a href="https://github.com/mdc-suite/mdc-suite.github.io/issues" target="_blank">issue</a> on GitHub, or send an e-mail to:
+If you encounter any errors which are not in the **[Troubleshooting](#troubleshooting)** section of this page, please open an <a href="https://github.com/mdc-suite/mdc-suite.github.io/issues" target="_blank">issue</a> on GitHub, or send an e-mail to:

     Raffaele Meloni - raffaele.meloni99@gmail.com
     Daniel Madroñal - dmadronalquin@uniss.it